 Want to stretch it out while taking in London’s beautiful skyline?
 Then get yourself along to one of these rooftop yoga classes.
-From the Shard to Peckham’s Bussey Building, to Dalston's pretty roof park we’ve found the best places to perfect your yoga poses up in the sky.
+From the Shard and Sky Garden to Peckham’s Bussey Building, we’ve found the best places to perfect your yoga poses up in the sky.
 Yoga in London doesn’t get more exhilarating than this!

 Rooftop yoga classes in London

 Exercise highs don't come much better than this: yoga at the very top of the Shard, London's tallest building.
 Yogasphere host classes each Saturday, and if the weather's good they take place on the viewing platform at the glass tip of the building – partially open to the elements (vertigo sufferers, brace yourself!).
-Classes aren't cheap, but they do include goodie bags and a viewing session before and after the class.
-Plus the company plants an impressive 600 trees for every hour-long class it puts on.
-The 360-degree views – which can sometimes stretch as far as 40 miles – really are something special.
+It's just private yoga classes offered in the top of the Shard at the moment.
+So if you and a significant other fancy an exclusive yoga experience, let's hope you've got £1350 to spare - that'll get you a private class, with optional breakfast and champagne.